Question: How to tell if your egg was fertilized? What are the symptoms and signs of early implantation?

 If you have a partner and already had unprotected sexual intercourse, sperm easily transports itself to the fallopian tube.
 With millions of sperm that are released during ejaculation, only one sperm can fuse with your egg.

-During fertilization, the sperm fuses with the egg, and then, causes a reaction that prevents other sperm from fertilizing the same egg.
+During fertilization, the sperm fuses with the egg, and then causes a reaction that prevents other sperm from fertilizing the same egg.

 After fertilization, the embryo moves slowly back towards your womb where it finally attaches itself to the wall of the uterus and starts growing.
+This attaching process is called implantation.

 How to tell if your egg was fertilized?

-1. Spotting from your vaginavaginal bleeding
+1. Spotting from your vagina

 After the egg and sperm fuse to form your baby, genetic materials are exchanged, and your baby begins to divide and slowly move to your uterus.
 At the uterus, the fertilized egg will dig through your endometrium and attach itself and start growing.